philemonSchulz/onitama/README.md

    - **AI vs. AI**: Observe matches between different AI models for analysis
 3. **Online Play**: Connect to the Onitama API for multiplayer games or matches against server-side AI.

+## Requirements

+To run the project, you need to install a Java 22 JDK as well as Maven.
+Afterward, a Maven install has to be executed to install the required plugins.

 ## Getting Started
 To start playing, you need to execute the Client.java file.